Browse Exhibits (5 total)

 Many of the materials are presented here to tell the story as it unfolded, but more materials can be found by browsing the entire collection.
 For further information, you can find other materials in the library and other resources online.
 If you have questions, comments, or materials to contribute, send us an email or call us at 847-673-3733.

 In response, that same year, the Village of Skokie established the Skokie Human Relations Commission (SHRC).
-The Commission was created to serve two purposes according to its charter:
+The Commission was created, according to its charter, "[t]o encourage understanding and respect between residents of Skokie of various racial, religious and nationality backgrounds and [t]o safeguard the rights of all citizens as defined by our Ordinances, Statutes and Constitution."

 The organization was modeled after the Niles Township Human Relations Council, which had served a similar purpose of easing racial tensions in the greater Skokie Valley region.
 In addition, Chicago and several of its suburbs were beginning to consider fair housing legislation in order to promote integration and growth.
-In response to this and as part of their larger mission, the Skokie Human Relations Commission, led in part by Donald P. Perille, whose records constitute a large portion of this collection, created the Skokie Plan, put into action in late 1965.
+The Skokie Human Relations Commission, led in part by Donald P. Perille, whose records constitute a large portion of this collection, created the Skokie Plan, which was put into action in late 1965.
 The Skokie Plan invited real estate brokers to voluntarily sign on to use nondiscriminatory practices when showing homes.
 While the Skokie Plan appeared to be successful, with about 80% of Skokie real estate brokers agreeing to the plan, studies showed that it was not nearly as effective as official nondiscriminatory housing legislation would be.
-As such, Perille along with Dr. Herman S. Bloch worked to draft a Fair Housing Ordinance over the first half of 1967.
+As a result, Perille along with Dr. Herman S. Bloch worked to draft a Fair Housing Ordinance over the first half of 1967.
 Around the same time, Perille traveled to Springfield to advocate for Illinois SB155, a fair housing law for the state of Illinois, which would eventually be passed in 1968.

 To commemorate the 50th anniversary of the passing of the Fair Housing Ordinance, Skokie Public Library has curated this digital exhibit from its larger digital archive of materials relating to the ordinance.
 Some residents of Skokie may find it hard to believe that just 50 years ago, it was a controversial stance to support fair housing and integration in our now very diverse community.
 Today, over 90 languages are spoken in homes in Skokie, and much of Skokie's diverse and multicultural heritage can be attributed to the village's proactive approach towards integration.
 The notes, documents and correspondence included in this exhibit, as well as the historical anecdotes of Black Skokie residents such as Gwendoline Fortune, serve to prove the difficulty and importance of achieving racial equality in our community.

-* - For this collection, the librarians responsible have chosen to capitalize the terms Black and White as suggested by the Diversity Style Guide (Center for Integration and Improvement of Journalism at San Francisco State University).
+* - For this collection, we have chosen to capitalize the terms Black and White as suggested by the Diversity Style Guide (Center for Integration and Improvement of Journalism at San Francisco State University).

 Check back regularly to browse our growing collection of digitized yearbooks from Skokie's high schools.